diced/dvm/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
+    completions    get shell completions
-    help       Prints this message or the help of the given subcommand(s) install    install the latest <type> of discord remove     remove the installed <type> of discord show       show all installed versions
+    help           Prints this message or the help of the given subcommand(s) install        install the latest <type> of discord remove         remove the installed <type> of discord run            run discord with specific options
+    show           show all installed versions
     update         update to the latest <type> of discord
 ```

 # Installing